saucelabs/sauce-docs/docs/visual/e2e-testing/setup.md

 Now you can run your test and [view your results](#view-test-results) in the Visual Testing Dashboard.
 Be sure to [review and accept](#accept-baseline) your baseline.

-## Setting Timeouts
+### Setting Timeouts

-If you're using several visual assertions (such as [snapshots](/visual/e2e-testing/commands-options/#snapshot-command)) in your WebdriverIO test, you may need to increase the `timeout` value in your configuration to help with test stability.
+If you're using several [visual assertions](/visual/e2e-testing/commands-options/#visual-e2e-commands) in your test, you may need to increase the `timeout` value in your configuration to help with test stability.

-A single visual assertion can take up to 30-45 seconds.
-So if you had three assertions, you'd need to set your `timeout` to a value above 180000 milliseconds (3 mins) to prevent your test from failing.
-[Click here](/visual/e2e-testing/commands-options/#snapshot-command) to see some example code snippets.
+A single assertion can take up to 45 seconds.
+So if you had a WebdriverIO test with three [snapshots (`/*@visual.snapshot*/`)](/visual/e2e-testing/commands-options/#snapshot-command), for example, you'd need to [set your `timeout` value](https://webdriver.io/docs/timeouts/#framework-related-timeouts) above 180000 milliseconds (3 mins) to prevent your test from failing.

-## Next Steps
-* Learn the [Visual E2E review workflow](/visual/e2e-testing/workflow/review-workflow/) for your UI test results
-* [Integrate Visual E2E Testing into your CI](/visual/e2e-testing/integrations/continuous-integration) to return results into your WebDriver tests for continuous visual testing
-* Confirm that your WebDriver test scripts are using [W3C WebDriver capabilities](/dev/w3c-webdriver-capabilities/).
-* Confirm that the browsers in your tests are in our list of [supported browsers](/visual/e2e-testing/supported-browsers).

-:::tip Advanced Debugging
+### Advanced Debugging

-To view more debugging details on Sauce Labs, add [`extendedDebugging`](/dev/test-configuration-options/#extendeddebugging) to your test capabilities:
+To view more in-depth debugging details on Sauce Labs, add [`extendedDebugging`](/dev/test-configuration-options/#extendeddebugging) to your test capabilities:

 ```java
 'sauce:options': {